Pre-screening and Approval for Review

 To ensure a comprehensive report, a literature search is conducted to identify other relevant evaluation studies.
 All evaluation materials are screened and NREPP contractor staff determine which studies and outcomes are eligible for review.
 SAMHSA has determined that all eligible outcomes will be reviewed, but that programs with positive impacts on outcomes and populations of interest will be prioritized over programs without positive impacts.

+.
 Study reviewers assign numerical values to each dimension in the NREPP Outcome Rating Instrument (with the exception of effect size).
-To support consistency across reviews, the dimensions include definitions, and the NREPP Outcome Rating Instrument provides other guidance that reviewers consider when rating the elements.
+To support consistency across reviews, the dimensions include definitions, and the NREPP Outcome Rating Instrument provides other guidance that reviewers consider when rating findings.
 Reviewers also make note of any other information that should be highlighted as being of particular importance.

 The study reviewer is responsible for making a reasonable determination as to the strength of the methodology, fidelity, and program effect, based on the provided documentation and his/her specialized knowledge with regard to program evaluation and subject matter.
 If the reviewers' ratings differ by a significant margin, a consensus conference to discuss and resolve the differences may be held.